 From the moment you sign up for Cinema Paradiso, you are encouraged to add titles to your rental list.
 To find titles you can search various pre organised lists or search for something specific.
 Basically if you have ever searched for something online you will not have a problem finding and adding content to your list.

 The service also allows you to operate multiple lists of rentals to be sent, so you have rental lists for specific categories or as I do, split rentals between two people via two lists.
-The only issue with this is if you want to alternate rentals between several lists, you have to manually select what list to send a disc from.
+The only issue with this is if you want to alternate rentals between several lists, you must manually select what list to send a disc from.
 This means logging onto the list and switching the selector before each rental is issued.
-If you forget to do this you end up being sent discs from the wrong list.
+If you forget to do this, you end up being sent discs from the wrong list.
 This is not a totally bad thing but can be frustrating especially if there is something you want to watch next.
 The other thing to bear in mind with lists is that even though you can prioritise what you are sent next, if the service does not have the title available (due to it being out already) you will be sent a title lower down the list.
-This is particularly noticeable for the latest blockbuster titles, patience can be a virtue it seems.
-I like the way that once a title has been added to a list, you can alter the format of the disc to be sent; so should you want it sent as a 4k instead of DVD it takes seconds to change.
+This is particularly noticeable for the latest blockbuster titles; patience can be a virtue it seems.
+I like the way that once a title has been added to a list, you can alter the format of the disc to be sent; so, should you want it sent as a 4k instead of DVD it takes seconds to change.

 The discs arrive sent 1st class in a special paper envelope.
 Once you have watched a disc you simply pop it back in the same envelope and seal it up and pop it back into a post box.
-No hunting for sellotape and stamps!
+No hunting for Sellotape and stamps!
 It takes a couple of days for the watched disc to be received back at Cinema Paradiso HQ.
-Once received you get an email to confirm, your account is also updated and the next disc is allocated and sent out.
-So it takes around 4-5 days to receive a disc, return it, receive a new one.
-As I use Cinema Paradiso to supplement our other watching I don’t find this an issue, in fact I only have the 1 disc at a time for this reason.
+Once received you get an email to confirm, your account is also updated, and the next disc is allocated and sent out.
+So, it takes around 4-5 days to receive a disc, return it, receive a new one.
+As I use Cinema Paradiso to supplement our other watching I do not find this an issue, in fact I only have the 1 disc at a time for this reason.
 I suspect that people who want to watch more by disc may find this turnaround time a frustration.
 Once you have watched a title you are encouraged to give it a rating and create a review if you want to.